fernandortec/fernandortec/README.md

 Fernando is a Fullstack developer, based in Belo Horizonte, Brazil He has experience developing web applications and backend servers.
 Fernando specializes in JavaScript and TypeScript-based technologies, and as a collaborator, he keeps up with the new tech community releases and news.
-As a good gamer, Fernando enjoys playing on his PC or XBOX, binge-watching Netflix, and can be found workout during lunch break
+As a good gamer, Fernando enjoys playing on his PC or XBOX, binge-watching Netflix, and can be found working out during lunch break
 </p>

 <p align="left">